 I had an intense craving for fresh fruit and veggies the other day.
 Since that is one of those food desires that is acceptable to give in to, I drove down the street to the local fruit market.

-The awesome little tienda down the road was on my list to visit anyways, as they have a wonderful selection of 7 Day candles, and we go through those fairly quickly.
-I love their bins of dried peppers, and they also stocks local produce, as available.
+The awesome little tienda down the road was on my list to visit anyways, as they have a wonderful selection of 7-Day candles, and we go through those fairly quickly.
+I love their bins of dried peppers, and they also stock local produce, as available.
 The rest of their products come from Mexico and Guatemala.
 I merrily went home with a coconut, a pineapple, a bucket o’strawberries, a cucumber, a tomato, and an amazingly sweet watermelon!